aralroca/aralroca.com/posts/cat-dog-classifier.md

 ---
-title: Classify any image on the browser in few steps
+title: 'Image classification: in the browser'
 created: 07/07/2020
-description: Learn how to implement any kind of image recognition by implementing a cat/dog classifier in Tensorflow.js.
+description: Learn how to implement any kind of image recognition in the browser by implementing a cat/dog classifier in Tensorflow.js.
 tags: tensorflow, javascript, machine-learning, react
 cover_image: /images/cover-images/12_cover_image.jpeg
 cover_image_mobile: /images/cover-images/12_cover_image_mobile.jpeg